Alcidespb24/RAG/parsed_documents/hipaa-simplification-201303_parsed.md

 **Group Health Plan:**

-Group health plan (also see definition of health plan in this section) means an employee welfare benefit plan (as defined in section 3(1) of the Employee Retirement Income and Security Act of 1974 (ERISA), 29 U.S.C.
+Group health plan means an employee welfare benefit plan (as defined in section 3(1) of the Employee Retirement Income and Security Act of 1974 (ERISA), 29 U.S.C.
 1002(1)), including insured and self-insured plans, to the extent that the plan provides medical care (as defined in section 2791(a)(2) of the Public Health Service Act (PHS Act), 42 U.S.C.
 300gg-91(a)(2)), including items and services paid for as medical care, to employees or their dependents directly or through insurance.

 **Health Care Clearinghouse:**